BBC-Data-Unit/sex-offender-name-changes/README.md

 In March 2023, we worked with BBC News's Midlands & South Bureau to [report](https://www.bbc.co.uk/news/uk-64624921) hundreds of sex offenders across the UK had slipped off the radar of police in a three-year period.

-Freedom of Information requests to 45 police forces revealed 729 sex offenders had gone missing or were wanted for arrest from 2019-2021.
+Responses to Freedom of Information requests from 31 of the 45 police forces covering the UK, revealed 729 sex offenders had gone missing or were wanted for arrest from 2019-2021.

 Abuse survivors had called on the government to introduce a new law to ban sex offenders changing their names.